 School nursing is a specialized practice of professional nursing that advances the well-being, academic success and life-long achievement and health of students.
 School nurses facilitate health services such as immunizations, communicable disease control, vision and hearing screen and follow-up, health assessments and referrals, and health counseling and information for students and families.
 School nurses actively collaborate with school personnel, students and parents to create health plans and to administer medication.

-Lori Rawls is on campus on Monday, Tuesday, and Thursday mornings and also on Wednesday and Friday afternoons.
-She is also available by appointment, as needed.
+Lori Rawls and Brandi Drayton are on campus daily.
+They are also available by appointment, as needed.
 Please call the school if you need to schedule an appointment.

 School Social Workers are trained mental health professionals with a Bachelors or Master’s degree in social work.
 They are the link between the home, school, and community.
 School social workers provide direct as well as indirect services to students, families and school personnel such as monitoring school attendance, promoting dropout prevention, consultation, information and referral, identification of at-risk students, and counseling.
 In addition, they provide, crisis intervention, and conflict resolution.